namespacelabs/examples/README.md

-Examples of apps and servers, built with Foundation.
+Examples of apps and servers, built with Namespace.